Canner/WrenAI/wren-ai-service/README.md

 ## Start the service for development

-- execute `make run-all` to start needed containers (e.g. qdrant, wren-engine)
+- execute `make dev-up` to start needed containers
-- execute `make ui` to start the ui
 - execute `make start` to start the service and go to `http://WREN_AI_SERVICE_HOST:WREN_AI_SERVICE_PORT` to see the API documentation and try the APIs

 ## Production Environment Setup

 - copy `.env.prod.example` file to `.env.prod` and fill in the environment variables
 - `make build` to build the docker image
-- `make up` to run the wren-ai-service
+- `make up` to run the wren-ai-service and other containers
 - `make down` to stop the docker container

 ## Pipeline Evaluation(for development)